MLogdberg/mlogdberg.github.io/_posts/2018-02-02-Logic App Custom Connector Tips.md

 ![Unmodified Connector in GUI](/assets/uploads/2018/02/LogicAppCustomConnectorEdited.png)

 The request can now be sent to the backend without any problems.
-This apporach can be used to both detect problems and also understand the behavior of the **Custom Connector** and changeing the WSDL can help us to easier use the Connector even if the maintainance is heavier and we need to keep track of these changes and do the again if a update WSDL would be imported.
+This approach can be used to both detect problems and also understand the behavior of the **Custom Connector** and changeing the WSDL can help us to easier use the Connector even if the maintainance is heavier and we need to keep track of these changes and do the again if a update WSDL would be imported.

 ## Summary
-As stated we need to find the ways of understanding the resource before beeing good users of it, so I hope this will help out and give ideas around workarounds for some troublesome scnarios and that more debug and customization properties is coming along the way.
+As stated we need to find the ways of understanding the resource before beeing good users of it, so I hope this will help out and give ideas around workarounds for some troublesome scenarios and that more debug and customization properties is coming along the way.
 When more power is needed I would advise using API Management for now until there is more customization properties but most of the time it works like a charm!